|

 rate of 44.1 kHz.
 Since most FM Radio stations trim the size of their signal,

-FM radio quality music is typically generated at 22.05 kHz.
+FM radio quality music is associated with the sampling rate of 22.05 kHz.

 The amplitude of each sample is expressed as a number and, like all values stored in a